yuukiii/examples/streams/README.md

 # Development

-This project uses the standard maven lifecycles such as:
+This project uses the standard maven lifecycle and commands such as:

     $ mvn compile # This also generates Java classes from the Avro schemas
     $ mvn test    # But no tests yet!